particle-iot/docs/src/content/reference/firmware.md

 Listening mode blocks application code.
 Advanced cases that use multithreading, interrupts, or system events have the ability to continue to execute application code while in listening mode, and may wish to then exit listening mode, such as after a timeout.
-Listning mode is stopped using this syntax:
+Listening mode is stopped using this syntax:

 ```cpp